Ferndown Town Council - FINANCIAL REGULATIONS

 1.4.
 These financial regulations demonstrate how the council meets these responsibilities and requirements.

 1.5.
-At least once a year, prior to approving the Annual Governance Statement, the council must review the effectiveness of its system of internal control which shall be in accordance with proper practices.
+At least once a year, prior to approving the Annual Governance Statement, the council must review the effectiveness of its system of internal control (see appendix 1) which shall be in accordance with proper practices.

 1.6.
 Deliberate or wilful breach of these Regulations by an employee may give rise to disciplinary proceedings.

 1.7.
 Members of council are expected to follow the instructions within these Regulations and not to entice employees to breach them.
 Failure to follow instructions within these Regulations brings the office of councillor into disrepute.

 1.8.
 The Responsible Financial Officer (RFO) holds a statutory office to be appointed by the council.
 The Town Clerk has been appointed as RFO for this council and these regulations will apply accordingly.

 1.9.
 The RFO;

 • acts under the policy direction of the council;

 • administers the council’s financial affairs in accordance with all Acts, Regulations and proper practices;